 In the contract, a production company and a crew or cast member will agree on many terms.
 As stated before, the regular working hours and the compensation are the base of any contract.
 If the cast or crew member is part of a union, there will already be parameters set that both parties need to adhere to.

-A common base time is 10 hours.
+Let’s say the base time or straight time is 10 hours.
 That means that a freelancer is expected to work for 10 hours on each (shooting) day.
 Together with the base salary for this amount of time, it is easy to calculate the hourly rate.

-Example: A gaffer receives 500 USD per shooting day.
+Example: A gaffer receives $500 per shooting day.
 With a base time of 10 hours.
-That makes 50 USD per hour.
+That makes $50 per hour.

 Overtime Compensation and Supplements